 From the time I pickup the placenta you will than receive the capsules back within 24-72 hours.

 I deliver the capsules to you in a sealed jar.
 I recommended that placenta capsules be kept in a cool dry area like a pantry or if kept beyond 3 months then frozen for maximum freshness.
 For long term storage they should be kept in the freezer.

 I follow the Traditional Chinese Method and Raw Method of encapsulation which is a process of:

-Unlike the Traditional Chinese Medicine preparation of the placenta, when processing a placenta raw we do not steam the placenta during the process.
-We simply forgo the steaming process.
+Unlike the Traditional Method preparation of the placenta, when processing a placenta raw I do not steam the placenta during the process.
+I simply forgo the steaming process.
 This is not to say one method is better than the other, just that you have several options for encapsulation and should choose the method that best suits your needs and preferences.

-Your placenta will usually make between 80-150 pills (each placenta varies in size).
+Your placenta will usually yield between 80-150 pills (each placenta varies in size).

 Although not as much research as we would’ve liked has been done on placentophagy we still have a number of animal studies which are good preliminary research and may provide indication for further study in humans.

 There are documented benefits of placentophagia in animals that show great results from pain relief, bonding and maternal behaviour to aiding in milk production.